 A firestorm ignited when Marin residents discovered that enXco was a subsidiary of Électricité de France (EDF), the world’s largest nuclear power company, headquartered in Paris.

-The uncovering of EDF, which should have been an embarrassment for Weisz, who also touted MCE’s rejection of nuclear power and calls for the closure of PG&E’s Diablo Canyon nuclear power plant, only galvanized her resolve about retaining her rightful place as MCE’s leader.
+The uncovering of EDF should have been an embarrassment for Weisz, who also touted MCE’s rejection of nuclear power and calls for the closure of PG&E’s Diablo Canyon nuclear power plant.
+However, the public's outrage only galvanized her resolve about retaining her rightful place as MCE’s leader.

 MCE went on to execute a 20-year contract valued at $200 million for energy from "Desert Harvest."
 MCE's website, which identifies the 2016 agreement under its key documents as Resolution T2016-01 takes viewers to some other agreement.
 According to a table in MCE's 2018 Integrated Resource Plan, Desert Harvest is owned by EDF.